sarahDH615/python-api-challenge/README.md

 The following steps were taken within the vacationpy.ipynb:
 * Importing the data
     * reading in the cities.csv
+        - reminder: the latitude/longitudes in this csv stem from open weather maps responses
     * creating a dataframe (cities_for_heatmap_df)
 * Creating a heatmap
     * checking the maximum humidity value to know what to set the maximum intensity to on the heatmap